 Erzgebirge-Palace also sells wonderful candle arches, angels, German candle pyramids and the charming wooden figures known as smokers, in which you can place a smouldering incense block and see scented smoke flow from the figure’s mouth.
 It produces about 5000 handcrafted items in all using only the finest manufacturers like Steinbach, Ulbricht and Seiffener Volkskunst.

 The Nutcracker Christmas Shop: This family run business has shops in Stratford-on-Avon in the English Midlands as well as Edinburgh, Callander and Crieff in Scotland.
-On its web site in 2014, the company proudly announced: “The opening of the Nutcracker Christmas Village at Muthill Road in Crieff will be the UK’s largest, permanent, dedicated Christmas shop.”
-Well, it duly opened – complete with a Christmas tree and eleven ‘houses’ full of festive products in a village square.
+The company proudly announced in 2014: “The opening of the Nutcracker Christmas Village at Muthill Road in Crieff will be the UK’s largest, permanent, dedicated Christmas shop.”
+It duly opened and continues to delight, complete with a Christmas tree and eleven ‘houses’ full of festive products in a village square.
 Father Christmas has his own special room, too.
-Visit the village, the website at nutcrackerchristmasshop.co.uk or one of the stores, all of which are open 10am-6pm seven days a week.
+Visit the village, the website at nutcrackerchristmasshop.co.uk or one of the stores, all of which are open from 10am seven days a week.
 And they sell much more than nutcrackers, of course.

 The Lemax Company celebrated its 25th anniversary in 2015 and its decorative villages have become a Christmas tradition.
 The Caddington Village collection delightfully represents the Victorian era, while Santa’s Wonderland is bold and vibrant.
 The choice at lemaxcollection.com is extensive, with new pieces added annually to favourite product lines.
 Garden centres up and down the land have sections devoted to such model villages throughout the festive season.
 Even if building a mini village does not appeal – or if space is an issue – individual pieces can still be excellent additions to a Christmas ornament collection, especially the subtly illuminated or mesmeric mechanised pieces.
 German Christmas markets have traditionally sold porcelain houses that light up to deliver a gentle glow from each window.
 Such Lichthauser are increasingly available at UK Christmas markets or can be sourced at the following websites: toepferei-langerwehe.de/lichthaeuser-miniaturen or leyk-shop.com.